JustinMountain/ruby_programming/chess_v2/README.md

 * GameBoard Object:
   - p1_pieces and p2_pieces may need to be updated to attr_accessor for remove_piece and update_piece_location to function properly

+2021-08-28
+- Controller.input_move
+  - will now take in only valid long form notation
+  - will now convert letter-number from string to location coordinates

 2021-08-27
 - Controller will initialize all 16 game pieces